Mariner 36 in Falmouth in November 2019

 Battery Banks

-There will be two new house battery banks, a 24V and a 12V bank.
-The 24V battery bank will serve all high current load, except any that are only available in 12V.
+There will be a total of three battery banks: a 48V, a 24V and a 12V bank.
+The 48V bank will serve the electric auxilliary and the large inverter used for the cooktop and stove.
+The 24V battery bank will serve all high current loads, except any that are only available in 12V.
 The 12V battery bank will handle the cabin load such as lighting, as well as NAV lighting, anchor light, and instruments.
-The autopilot and replacement radar likely to be 24V loads.
+The autopilot and replacement radar will be 24V loads.
 Where possible, pumps will be 24V.
 Refrigeration will be 24V.
 Any inverter needed for AC/heat or other 120VAC loads will be 24V.
-If possbile the water heaters will be 24V.
+The water heaters are 12V due to availability.

-A 48V battery bank will support the electric auxilliary.
-When an electric stove is added the 48V bank will also support the powerful inverter needed for the stove.
+The 48V battery bank will support the electric auxilliary.
+When an induction cooktop and an electric oven is added the 48V bank will also support the powerful inverter needed for cooking.

 The selection of batteries is described in the Batteries web page.
 Each of the three banks will be wired as modules with two batteries per module.
 This is described in detail in the Battery installation Plan web page.